sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/etcdreplicators.md

 **NOTE**: EtcdReplicator is a datatype in the enterprise/federation/v1 API, which is only accessible for users who have a cluster role that permits access to replication resources.
 {{% /notice %}}

-Etcd replicators allow you to manage [RBAC][3] resources in one place and mirror the changes to follower clusters.
+Etcd replicators allow you to manage [role-based access control (RBAC)][3] resources in one place and mirror the changes to follower clusters.
 The API sets up etcd mirrors for one-way key replication.

 The EtcdReplicator datatype will not use a namespace because it applies cluster-wide.